shiva-miriyala/docs-pupi/pages/web_cloud/test-webpass/create-apps/create-apps-app-reference/guide.en-gb.md

 In this example configuration, the [cron specification](#crons) uses the `H` syntax.

-Note that this syntax is only supported on Grid and {{% names/dedicated-gen-3 %}} projects.
+Note that this syntax is only supported on Grid and Dedicated Gen 3 projects.
 On {{% names/dedicated-gen-2 %}} projects, use the [standard cron syntax](https://en.wikipedia.org/wiki/Cron#Cron_expression).